 - 155 grams full fat cream cheese (3/4 cup)

 - 50 grams peanut butter or chocolate chips (1/4 cup)

 - Preheat your oven to 190C/375F/Gas mark 5 and either line or lightly grease two 8inch round tins that are at least 2 inches deep and place to one side.

 - Cream the butter, sugar and peanut butter together until they are light and fluffy.
 About 2-3 minutes if you are using a stand or electric mixer.

-- Then add the eggs one at a time beating in-between each addition then add in the vanilla extract and mashed bananas.
+- Then add the eggs one at a time beating in-between each addition then add in the vanilla extract, mashed bananas and buttermilk.
 Mix until everything is well combined about another minute.

 - Sieve in the baking soda, baking powder, salt and flour.

 - Then gently fold in the dry ingredients into the batter.